-No new diamorphine data are available for 2022.
-Overall, in 2021, 14 diamorphine seizures were submitted to FSI for quantification analysis, of which 14 seizures were classified as street-level substances and 4 seizures were classified as importation-level substances.
-Seizures at the importation level resulted in the analysis of 14 samples.
-Dates of seizures ranged from 15 January 2021 to 8 October 2021 (street level) and from 24 April 2021 to 28 September 2021 (importation level).
-In 2021, FSI also carried out a street deal survey from typical diamorphine street deal-sized packs.
+No new diamorphine data is available for 2023.
+The most recent Data available is for 2022.
+Overall, in 2022, 32 diamorphine seizures were submitted to FSI for quantification analysis.
+Dates of seizures ranged from 4 January 2022 to 23 December 2022.
+In 2022, FSI also carried out a street deal survey from typical diamorphine street deal-sized packs.